hello-robot/stretch_ai/docs/llm_agent.md

 #### Using OpenAI Models with Stretch AI

-To use an OpenAI model, first create an OpenAI API KEY by following the [OpenAI quickstart instructions](https://platform.openai.com/quickstart).
+To use an OpenAI model for generating the instructions, first create an OpenAI API KEY by following the [OpenAI quickstart instructions](https://platform.openai.com/quickstart).
 Then, set the `OPENAI_API_KEY` environment variable to your API key.
 You can do this by adding the following line to your `~/.bashrc` or `~/.bash_profile` file:

 ```bash
 export OPENAI_API_KEY="your_api_key_here"